-Not all sales roles are created equal.
-To be successful, an account salesperson may require very different skills, knowledge and abilities than those required to be an excellent territory manager.
+Not all roles are created equal.
+To be successful, for example, an account salesperson may require very different skills, knowledge and abilities than those required to be an excellent territory manager.

-Within a strategic context, establish clear role and personal benchmarks that identify ideal peak performance and which accurately reflect the organisation's overall business and go-to-market sales strategy.
+Within a strategic context, you need to establish clear role and personal benchmarks to identify ideal peak performance and accurately reflect your organisation's overall business strategy.